 Rachael Maza is Yidinji from North Queensland, Meriam from the Torres Strait Island of Mer, and Dutch on her mother’s side.
 Rachael is Artistic Director of ILBIJERRI Theatre Company (2008 – present) and brings with her a wealth of acting, directing and dramaturgical experience, a significant profile, and a passionate vision for Indigenous theatre.

-Rachael Maza is one of the most recognisable faces of the Australian film, television and theatre industry, with performance credits including the Australian Film Institute (AFI) award-winning Radiance, and the stage production of The Sapphires.
+Rachael is widely known for her wealth of acting, directing, and dramaturgical experience across the Australian film, television and theatre industry.
+Most notably, the AFI (Australian Film Institute) award-winning Radiance and the stage production of The Sapphires.

 A Western Australian Academy of Performing Arts (WAAPA) graduate, Rachael’s outstanding performances have been acknowledged with a Green Room Award and a Sydney Theatre Critics Circle Award.
 Rachael has also worked as a presenter for ABC Message Stick and as an acting coach on films such as the multi-award-winning Rabbit Proof Fence.